Amsterdam and Saint-Paul Islands temperate grasslands

 The Amsterdam and Saint-Paul Islands temperate grasslands is a temperate grasslands, savannas, and shrublands ecoregion comprising Île Amsterdam and Île Saint-Paul, two volcanic islands in the southern Indian Ocean.

 Setting

 Île Amsterdam and Île Saint-Paul are two volcanoes 83 km from each other lying in the centre of a triangle between Australia, Antarctica and southern Africa.
 The islands are remote, situated about 3000 km (1860 mi) from each neighbouring continent.
 They have cool oceanic climates with temperatures ranging from 13 °C (55 °F) in August to 17 °C (63 °F) in February, rainfall of 1,100 mm (43 in), persistent westerly winds, and high humidity levels.
-The only way to visit the islands is on the French research vessel Marion Dufresne II which services the Martin-de-Viviès research station on Amsterdam Island.
+The only way to visit the islands is on the French research vessel Marion Dufresne II which services the Martin-de-Viviès research station on Île Amsterdam.

 Flora

 Plant life changes with elevation; at lower levels the volcanoes are covered with grass and tussock grasslands and sedge meadows and, on Amsterdam, the tree Phylica arborea mixed with ferns.
 Higher up, on the Plateau des Tourbières, there are shrubs, bogs, and mosses.